DemaAlejandro/Data-Exploration-and-Analysis-Terrorism-Hotspots/README.md

 ---

 ### 4️⃣ What are the most common methods of attacks?
-Does it differ across regions or over time?
 ➡️ *Go to section: Attack Methods and Tactics*
 - Distribution of attack types
 - Temporal evolution of most common tactics